Perimeter and Area Class 6 Solutions Question Answer

 Question 8.

-Are the perimeters of the square and the rectangle formed from these 7 pieces different or the same?
-Give an explanation for your answer.
+Are the perimeters of the square and the rectangle forced from these 7 pieces different or the same?
+Explain your answer.

 Solution: